A Lone Swan is a Lonely Swan

 Not Pinioned this Young Swan Flew Away.

-There are Ducks and Friendly People at the Marina.
+There were Ducks and Friendly People at the Marina.

 Her Companions LEFT their Safe Pond.